L-Leite/cso2-master-server/README.md

 - ```-p, --port-master [port]``` (*optional*) The server's (TCP) port (default: 30001)
 - ```-P, --port-holepunch [port]``` (*optional*) The server's holepunch (UDP) port (default: 30002)
 - ```-l, --log-packets``` (*optional*) Log the incoming and outgoing packets

-## Bug reporting

-You can report a bug or look at list of known bugs at [issues](https://github.com/Ochii/cso2-master-server/issues).

-## Pull requests

-If you have any improvements that you would like to share or suggest about, have a look at [pull requests](https://github.com/Ochii/cso2-master-server/pulls).

 ## Contributors